Pennsylvania v. Mimms: Majority opinion

-The Court stated "the reasonableness in all the circumstances of the particular governmental invasion of a citizens personal security [...]
+The Court stated "the objective reasonableness in all the circumstances of the particular governmental invasion of a citizens personal security [...]
 The reasonableness depends... on a balance between the public interest and the individual's rights to personal security free from arbitrary interference by law officers."
 Unlike in Terry v.
-Ohio, the initial "violation" of freedom was permissible because the driver was driving with an expired license plate in violation of the Pennsylvania Department of Motor Vehicles Code.
-The only thing to decide, besides the “pat down,” is whether the initial authorization by the officer to tell the respondent to exit the vehicle was allowed under the Fourth Amendment.
-Therefore, the court must focus on the violation resulting from the officer telling the respondent to exit the vehicle once it was legally stopped.
+Ohio, the initial "violation" of freedom was permissible because the driver was driving with an expired license plate in violation of the Pennsylvania Department of Transportation Code.
+The only thing to decide, besides the "pat down," is whether the initial authorization by the officer to tell the respondent to exit the vehicle was allowed under the Fourth Amendment.
+Therefore, the court must focus on the violation resulting from the officer's telling the respondent to exit the vehicle once the vehicle was legally stopped.

-The state of Pennsylvania believes that the officer had no evidence to be suspicious of Mimms during the stop whether it was his behavior or unusual activity; nothing was evident during the patrol.
-The state discovered that the officer, during every routine traffic stop, ordered the drivers to exit their vehicles.
-The state defends the officer, saying that this practice was used to prevent anything from happening to the officer and that it could have been reasonable under those circumstances.
+The commonwealth of Pennsylvania maintains that the officer had no evidence to be suspicious of Mimms during the stop, whether it was his behavior or unusual activity; nothing was evident during the patrol.
+The commonwealth discovered that the officer, during every routine traffic stop, ordered drivers to exit their vehicles.
+The commonwealth defends the officer, saying that this practice was used to prevent something from happening to the officer and that it could have been reasonable under those circumstances.
 Being in front of the officer makes it impossible to have something suspicious go unseen if the driver were to attempt something to harm the officer.

-There is a huge risk for officers confronting a man seated in his vehicle on a routine traffic stop.
-"According to a study, approximately 30% of police shootings occurred when a police officer approached a suspect seated in an automobile."
-However one cannot assume that traffic violations are more dangerous than other various confrontations.
+There is a risk for officers confronting a driver seated in a vehicle on a routine traffic stop.
+"According to a study, approximately 21% of police shootings occurred prior to a police officer approaching a suspect seated in an automobile during a traffic stop."
+However, one cannot assume that traffic violations are more dangerous than other various confrontations.